|Post:||Senior Lecturer (SPRU - Science and Technology Policy Research, The Sussex Energy Group)|

 Co-Director, Sussex Energy Group

 Steve's early work at SPRU included the development of engineering-economic models of UK passenger transport, electricity generation and industrial and commercial CHP.
-His subsequent research in energy and climate policy has focussed in particular upon energy efficiency and emissions trading.
-This work is primarily informed by economics and has included case studies, statistical analysis and modelling.
-Steve has published three books, twenty papers in refereed journals, twenty-five conference papers and more than one hundred research reports for a wide range of clients.
+His subsequent research in energy and climate policy has focussed in particular upon energy efficiency, resource depletion and market-based instruments.
+This work is informed by economics and has included case studies, statistical analysis and modelling.
+Steve has (co)authored three books, thirty peer-reviewed papers, twenty-five conference papers and more than one hundred research reports for a wide range of clients.
 He acted as consultant to the European Commission, several UK government departments and agencies (e.g. DEFRA, DECC, Environment Agency, Sustainable Development Commission, National Audit Office), energy companies (e.g. EdF, Scottish Power) and NGOs (e.g. FoE.
 WWF).
 His work has received wide coverage in the technical and popular press.
-Steve is currently researching the employment impacts of climate policy, rebound effects for households and the scope for encouraging behavioural change through improved ‘feedback’ on energy consumption and costs.

 Steve has extensive experience in MSc and undergraduate teaching at Sussex and other institutions.
 He convenes the SPRU MSc in Energy Policy for Sustainability and teaches on other postgraduate courses, including the Sussex MSc's in Climate Change and Policy and Climate Change and Development.
 He also supervises both PhD MSc dissertations.